marco-rudolph/differnet/Readme.md

 All configurations concerning data, model, training, visualization etc. can be made in _config.py_.
 The default configuration will run a training with paper-given parameters on the provided dummy dataset.
 This dataset contains images of 4 squares as normal examples and 4 circles as anomaly.

 To start the training, just run _main.py_!
 If training on the dummy data does not lead to an AUROC of 1.0, something seems to be wrong.
+Don't be worried if the loss is negative.
+The loss reflects the negative log likelihood which may be negative.
 Please report us if you have issues when using the code.

 ## Data